jaschac/puppet-git/README.md

 ```bash
 $ sudo puppet module install lostinmalloc-git
 ```
-Once installed, managing users on a node through `lostinmalloc-git` is a simple as:
+Once installed, Git on a node through `lostinmalloc-git` is a simple as:
 ```bash
 node 'puppet.lostinmalloc.com' {
   class { 'git': }